asingh2kk/Delaney-Model/README.md

 ## Setup Instructions

-- **Environment Setup:** Ensure you have a Python environment with necessary libraries such as pandas, numpy, sklearn, and matplotlib installed.
+- **Environment Setup:** Have a Python environment with necessary libraries such as pandas, numpy, sklearn, and matplotlib installed.
 - **Data:** The dataset should be placed in a known directory.
 Update the data loading section of the notebook if your dataset path differs from the default.
 - **Running the Notebook:** Open the delaney_project.ipynb in a Jupyter environment and execute the cells sequentially to reproduce the results.